YukiYotsu/UHAILab/Documentation/specification.md

 ---
 Preferably, I will visualize the flow of variables and which route is selected in conditioal branching.

+## What inputs does my program take, and how are they used?
+My program takes user's program to analyze.
+And also, it accepts input from the mouse and keyboard, and these operations are used to select applications for the target program, operate the program itself, and view analysis results.

 ## References
 [1] Python Software Foundation, https://docs.python.org/3/reference/grammar.html